Passenger Vehicle OEM

 First pilot Q4 2017 – Q2 2018.

 In light of new regulations being imposed on both on- and off-road heavy-diesel equipment as well as constant demand from customers to reduce their total cost of ownership through fuel savings, this major heavy-diesel OEM engaged YAN Engines to integrate the D-Cycle into their existing production engines.

 The goals of the program were to determine performance output and design a minimally invasive conversion of one of the OEMs best-selling existing engines for production.

 The program designed differential piston strokes to be optimized for the drive cycle of the typical customer of this OEM and included looking at both a single cam and cam-switching technologies to use with the D-Cycle mechanism.

 In the first pilot, Yan Engines conducted the work using in-house testing platforms.

 In the second pilot, the client did the same work but in their own development and testing environment, achieving the similar results.

-YAN Engines recently completed a D-Cycle modification the Ford EcoBoost 1.0L.
-The EcoBoost is a compact yet powerful three-cylinder engine and one of the best, most fuel efficient production engines in the world.
-It was awarded the 2017 International Engine of the Year “Best Engine Under 1.0L” for six years in a row.
+YAN Engines recently completed a D-Cycle™ modification of the Ford Ecoboost 1.0L engine.
+The Ecoboost is one of the most fuel-efficient production engines in the world, awarded the International Engine of the Year “Best Engine Under 1.0L” award for six consecutive years.